7 Tips for Building a Competitive Amazon Marketing Campaign

 If you include multiple phrases in a single bullet point, Amazon recommends separating them with a semicolon.
 A bullet point about your warranty, for example, may feature separated phrases for your warranty terms.

-Images are an extremely important for product pages.
+Images are extremely important for product pages.
 They provide shoppers with visuals of your products, as well as its features and uses.
 If your product pages don’t feature images, users likely won’t buy your products.

 Amazon recommends a white background for images, as well as a minimum dots per inch (DPI) of 1,000.
 That way, users can zoom in on your products without the images becoming blurry — you can see an example of this below.
 It’s also critical that your products encompass 80 percent of the images and they don’t include any optional features.